 The simplest way to create a Design of Experiments (DOE) workflow is to define the stock liquids you plan to use and how they will be combined to form the final mixtures.
 You can approach this in two ways, depending on the constraints of your stock liquids:

-If you don’t have strict concentration constraints other than the maximum limit, you can let Synthace handle the calculations using the Calculate Required Stocks toggle.
+If you don’t have strict concentration constraints other than the maximum limit, you can let Synthace handle the calculations by enabling Calculate Required Stocks.
 It will calculate the most suitable stock concentrations that will satisfy the downstream mixtures requirements.
 Synthace will calculate as many stocks as it requires to satisfy your DOE design.

 This document will cover scenario 2.
 To learn about scenario 1 click here.